 I then copied all the cells from the CSV file and pasted them into my XER file from column B in the row after the %F row and filled down column A with %R. Finally, I put %E in what is the final row.

 Save The Excel File As An XER And Import Into P6

-I then saved the XER file as a tab-delimited CSV, exited Excel and changed the extension to .xer before importing it into Primavera P6 where it created the list of 2,568 Stations.
+I then saved the XER file as a tab delimited text file, exited Excel and changed the extension to .xer before importing it into Primavera P6 where it created the list of 2,568 Stations.
 The whole process took me less than 10 minutes.

 About Barrie Callender